PeterMarshall29/book1/jupyternotebooks/types.md

 - Floating-point Types: `float`, `double`, etc..
 - Void

 {term}`Void` is a type used to signify the absence of information.

 The integral and floating-point types are collectively called the arithmetic types.

 Other 'built-in' types, are constructed using declarator operators, including: pointer types `int*`, simple array type, `char[]`, and reference types `double&` and `vector<int>&&`.

-The types in the {term}`standard library` are **derived types** contructed using the types in the core language.
+The types in the {term}`standard library` are **derived types** constructed using the types in the core language.

 Programmers can define their own 'user-defined' types.
-Using a {term}`class` or a {term}`template` etc..
+Using a {term}`class`, or a {term}`template`, etc..

 ## C++ is a **strongly-typed language**.

 Once a variable type is set, for example when a number is cast as a **double**, the type cannot be changed.

-However type conversion is possible - by copying a the value from a variable of one type, to a new variable of the different type.
+However, type conversion is possible - by copying the value from a variable of one type to a new variable of the different type.

 This is called {term}`casting to type`.
 Casting required conversion from one type to another - there are some inbuilt conversions, and others may be created by the user.

-Strict type enforcement offer benefits to both efficiency and safety.
-It would be difficult to keep track of the type of a variable if it could be changed, and would required frequent type checking to ensure no errors, which takes time and resources.
+Strict type enforcement offers benefits to both efficiency and safety.
+It would be difficult to keep track of the type of a variable if it could be changed and would require frequent type checking to ensure no errors, which takes time and resources.

 ## Type System and Type Safety

 All expressions (including literal values) are implicitly given a type by the compiler before they're evaluated.

-The C++ type system is a fundamental aspect of the language - a set of rules applied by the compliler that ensure every variable, function argument, return value, and expression has a specific type.
+The C++ type system is a fundamental aspect of the language - a set of rules applied by the compiler that ensure every variable, function argument, return value, and expression has a specific type.

 The C++ type system keeps track of the size of the memory block, and how to interpret the value in it.
 The binary code in a memory block could represent the integer value 33 or be the ASCII code for '!' - the type tells the computer which was intended.
 This system provides structure, safety, and meaning to the code.